Literature / The Callista Trilogy

 - You Get What You Pay For: Durga's Darksaber probably would have worked better if he hadn't been chintzy on the construction costs.
 Lemelisk tried to warn him early enough to fix it, but he didn't listen.

 - You Have Failed Me: Lemelisk gets executed by Palpatine for failing to look over a fault in the first Death Star which the Rebels finally took advantage of...
-Then he's revived, being too good to throw away, but he does end up executed and resurrected multiple times whenever Palpatine sees a setback.
+Then he's cloned, being too good to throw away, but he does end up executed and resurrected multiple times whenever Palpatine sees a setback.

 - Durga tries this trope, via an electrified chair, but he pushes the wrong button and executes someone else entirely.
 The next time someone screws up, the entire crew jumps out of their chairs, leaving Durga with nobody he can execute that way.
 And later on, we see that Durga has learned from his experiences, and had everyone restrained in their seats so they can't get away.